 Do you love dogs?
 If you’re not allergic, love soft fur, and fall for big round eyes easily, the answer is probably yes.
 If you have a family, you’ve likely heard your kids begging and pleading for a new pup; this can be a great opportunity to teach kids care-giving skills and responsibility.
 You might ask yourself, which breed should I choose?
+What is the best dog for me?
 While all dogs deserve love, there are some breeds that simply stand out from the rest.
 Here is a list to look at the next time you’re in the market for a best friend for you and your family:

 There are multiple varieties of Labrador retrievers, like black, golden, or chocolate.
 Whichever color you choose, you’re sure to have a best friend for life.
 These lovely dogs are the most popular in America, with over 18,000 registered dogs bringing joy nationwide, every day.
 Labs are a high energy dog, extremely loyal and friendly, they make a great family dog.
 Labs enjoy fetching since they were bred originally to retrieve prey that hunters shot down.
 However, a ball or Frisbee will do fine in a pinch, so get your kids outside with this dog and watch them wear each other out.